 - a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
-If so, describe. [help] - b.
+If so, describe. [help] The current land use is residential.
+The work will not affect nearby land uses. - b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
-If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? [help] - 1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how: - c.
-Describe any structures on the site. [help] - d.
-Will any structures be demolished?
-If so, what? [help] - e.
-What is the current zoning classification of the site? [help] - f.
-What is the current comprehensive plan designation of the site? [help] - g.
-If applicable, what is the current shoreline master program designation of the site? [help] - h.
-Has any part of the site been classified as a critical area by the city or county?
-If so, specify. [help] - i.
-Approximately how many people would reside or work in the completed project? [help] - i.
-Approximately how many people would the completed project displace? [help] - k.
-Proposed measures to avoid or reduce displacement impacts, if any: [help] - L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: [help] - m.
-Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any:
+If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? [help] N/A. - 1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+If so, how: